terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

 * Custom views in BigQuery are created that look for specific activities in these logs, defined by a SQL query, e.g. looking for events that match `v1.compute.routes.insert` or `v1.compute.routes.delete`.
 * On a regular interval (`job_schedule` variable , default 15 minutes), [Cloud Scheduler](https://cloud.google.com/scheduler/docs) writes a message containing a time window parameter (`time_window_quantity` and `time_window_unit` variables, default 20 minutes) to [Cloud Pub/Sub](https://cloud.google.com/pubsub).
 * This 15 minute schedule with 20 minute window is used to ensure some overlap between runs of the function, to catch cases where events may occur just as the [Cloud Function](https://cloud.google.com/functions) run has kicked-off.
-* The message in Pub/Sub acts as the trigger for the Cloud Function which reads from the views that exist (one for each use case) and writes any events it finds to Security Command Center.
+* The message posted in Cloud Pub/Sub acts as the trigger for the Cloud Function which reads from the views that exist (one for each use case) and writes any events it finds to Security Command Center.
 These events are called "findings" in Security Command Center parlance and represent events that are actionable, e.g. you can close them after investigation.
 * Any duplicate findings are ignored, as the unique ID for the finding (a MD5 hash calculated from the concatenation of the BigQuery view name, the eventTimestamp, the callerIp, the principalEmail and the resourceName) is generated describing a particular event, and is thus deterministic.

 This represents the overall flow of alerts in this tool.

-**Note:** If you want to change the Cloud Scheduler interval and the time window parameter make sure to ensure some overlap between runs of the function.
+**Note:** If you want to change the Cloud Scheduler [cron job interval](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules) (`job_schedule`) and the time window parameters (`time_window_quantity` and `time_window_unit`) make sure to to have some **overlap between runs of the function** so that there is no gap where log entries could be ignored.

 ### Cloud Logging and BigQuery

-Before using this submodule it is necesary to use the [root module](https://github.com/terraform-google-modules/terraform-google-log-export) to create a log export and the [BigQuery submodule](https://github.com/terraform-google-modules/terraform-google-log-export/tree/master/modules/bigquery) to create a destination for the logs.
+Before using this submodule it is necessary to use the [root module](https://github.com/terraform-google-modules/terraform-google-log-export) to create a log export and the [BigQuery submodule](https://github.com/terraform-google-modules/terraform-google-log-export/tree/master/modules/bigquery) to create a destination for the logs.

 The log export filter must have at least the logs listed in the general requirements section of this README to be used by the Log Alerting tool.